-The Design & Crafts Council of Ireland (DCCoI) National Design & Craft Gallery (NDCG) Programming Policy takes its direction from the DCCoI Strategic Objectives:
+The Design & Crafts Council Ireland (DCCI) National Design & Craft Gallery (NDCG) Programming Policy takes its direction from the DCCI Strategic Objectives:

 Photography at the National Design & Craft Gallery, Kilkenny